 When WordPress Multisite is Not The Solution?

 Does all this mean that WordPress multisite is the best solution for anyone who runs multiple blogs?
 Of course not.
-While multisite offers great convenience, it does have some downside to it as well.
+While multisite offers great convenience, multisite alternatives are available, and it does have some downside to it as well.
 Individual sites are restricted in their choice of themes, plugins and hosting service.
 Moreover, not all plugins are multisite compatible, and this can somewhat limit your choice of plugins.

 Again, any downtime at the server end will cause the entire network to go down.
 And, if it happens that any one site on the network experiences a spurt in traffic, it may affect the speed of the other sites in the network.